 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.

+Complete all three colu imns for each gro up (Link to Guidance)

+Age (people of all ages) Yes Potential impact on access to music education opportunities Actions would include reviewing fees for tuition and music groups.
+Exploring new potential income streams including fund raising and new traded models.

+Disability Νο

+Ethnicity/Race Νο

+Gender No

 Gender reassignment No

-Religion or Belief No
+Religion or Belief Νο

 Sexual Orientation No

-Child Poverty No
+Child Poverty Νο

-Other groups relevant to this proposal No
+Other groups relevant

-ive impacts identified across your service ar ce areas?
-Please explain what these might b · · ·

-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)